-Newport is a historic market town that was mentioned in the Doomsday Book C 1086.
-Buildings along the long straight High Street reflect the changing architectural styles through the ages.
+Newport is a historic market town with buildings facing on to long straight High Street that reflect the changing architectural styles through the ages.
 Many of the early building were lost in the Great Fire of Newport in 1665 but the home of Newport Town Council, The Guildhall, is one of the oldest still in existence and predates 1557, together with the nearby Smallwood Lodge dating from about 1600.

 You can easily see the influence of the times from Georgian through to the Modern Day.
 Newport has retained the feel and character of bygone times whilst becoming a vibrant lively modern university town.
-The friendly welcome from Novaportians is often commented on when you speak with people visiting the Town.
+The friendly welcome from Novaportans is often commented on when you speak with people visiting the Town.